The Festival

 International artists include Anurupa Roy (India) with About Ram, a multimedia performance revisiting the Ramayana to explore moral courage, relational responsibility, and transformation; Sofie Krøg (Denmark) with The House, a mechanically inventive and darkly comic thriller that reflects on inheritance, secrecy, and the social conditions shaping human behavior; and Fidena Festival (Germany) with Puppetry 4.0: Museum Without Walls, a VR exhibition of Fritz Wortelmann’s historic puppet collection, in which visitors navigate five animated worlds guided by a digital Fritz Wortelmann, reflecting on human creativity, cultural memory, and the interplay between technology and presence.

-Domestic artists include Nehprii Amenii (NY) with HUMAN, a narrative in which an octopus considers whether humanity can be recreated after extinction, raising questions of empathy, care, and relational ethics; Josh Rice (NY) with Kayfabe, wrestling-inspired Bunraku puppetry exploring performativity, identity, and human resilience; Jana Zeller (VT) with Puppet Crimes, a humorous journey through 400 years of rebellion and survival; Hobey Ford (NC) with Animalia, a sculptural exploration of metamorphosis, ecology, and interdependence; and Tom Lee (IL/HI) with Tomte, a luminous story of a Nordic gnome nurturing a family through the long winter, emphasizing care, patience, and continuity.
+Domestic artists include Nehprii Amenii (NY) with HUMAN, a narrative in which an octopus considers whether humanity can be recreated after extinction, raising questions of empathy, care, and relational ethics; Loco7 Dance Puppet Theater Company (NY) bring Lunch with Sonia, a moving and joyful tribute to life and dying with dignity; Jana Zeller (VT) with Puppet Crimes, a humorous journey through 400 years of rebellion and survival; Hobey Ford (NC) with Animalia, a sculptural exploration of metamorphosis, ecology, and interdependence; and Tom Lee (IL/HI) with Tomte, a luminous story of a Nordic gnome nurturing a family through the long winter, emphasizing care, patience, and continuity.

-A core component of the festival is a three-part public conversation series titled Access Through the Arts, in which artists, audiences, and scholars engage in dialogue on myth, imagination, and performance to examine empathy, resilience, and renewal (About Ram, HUMAN); puppetry as a form of resistance, satire, and social critique (Puppet Crimes, The House); and the animacy of matter and more-than-human worlds, inviting audiences to see themselves in relation to animals, objects, and environments (Animalia, Tomte).
-Through these conversations, the festival illuminates how puppetry fosters connection, reflection, and the creative reimagining of humanity.
+A core component of the festival is a three-part public conversation series titled Access Through the Arts, in which artists, audiences, and community leaders engage in dialogue across literature, local traditions and histories, and social change to explore the animacy of more-than-human worlds and our relationships to environment and care; approaches to endings, grief, and transition in a time of ecological and cultural upheaval; and puppetry as a form of resistance, satire, and social reflection, illuminating how creative practice navigates the tension between endings and beginnings.
+Through these conversations, the festival highlights how puppetry fosters connection, reflection, and the imaginative re-envisioning of collective futures.

 The festival invites audiences to experience transformation, cultivating capacities that feel increasingly fragile in contemporary life: empathy, attention, relationality, and care.
 Puppetry’s liminal qualities—its oscillation between life and inanimacy—allow viewers to encounter vulnerability, humor, and wonder in ways that other forms cannot.